 They have been developed by staff to embody how we work with each other and our partners.

 - Purpose-driven.
 Everything we do is motivated by our shared desire to contribute to positive change in the world.

 - People-centred.
 We are supportive, friendly and considerate, with mutual respect for how people think, work, live and identify so that together we thrive.

 - Transparent.
 Openness and honesty are at the heart of how we work, driving high levels of trust, as well as fair and ethical practice.

 How we are changing to ensure we realise our ambition

 Over the next ten years, we will strengthen our capabilities to deliver on our goals.
 DI will develop and change as an institution to ensure we are effective, innovative and responsive to need.

-Our new operating model will be built around a Global Hub supported by a network of Regional Hubs.
+Our new operating model will be supported by a network of Hubs around the world.
 This will enable us to be closer to the organisations and people who we want to collaborate with at all levels, from global institutions to regional, national and subnational organisations.
 We will work with our partners to strengthen data ecosystems in these locations, and ensure our evidence and analysis is tailored to the needs of our partners.

 To deliver on our goals for the next decade, we will strengthen our capabilities and transform our organisation through a range of activities.

-- Strengthen the ability of our Global Hub to conduct and manage research.
+- Strengthen our ability to conduct and manage research.
 This will include application of review processes that ensure work delivered through all our Hubs adheres to DI standards and quality.